+What are the leadership styles of millennials?
 Lead me, follow me or get out of my way.
-Do Millennials have a leadership style?
+They're educated, collaborative, tech-savvy and curious.

-The beginning of the 21st century experienced a shortage of leaders due to recruiting wars for talent, retirement of many baby boomers, changes in the nature of work and poor organizational practices in identifying, selecting and developing talent.
+The leadership styles of millennials can be traced back to the beginning of the 21st century.
+Workplaces experienced a shortage of leaders due to recruiting wars for talent, the retirement of many baby boomers, changes in the nature of work and poor organizational practices in identifying, selecting and developing talent.

 As Bersin states in his most recent report, we are actively developing a new generation of leaders.
-However, it remains a question whether we have the tools and data to show leaders how to continue to improve and develop effective leadership skills.
-At the same time, we are about to reach the age of millennials being the largest employee demographic in the workplace; by 2025, 75% of the global workforce will be millennialsand they are increasingly acquiring leadership roles.
+However, it remains a question whether we have the tools and data to improve and develop effective leadership skills.
+At the same time, we are about to reach the age of millennials being the largest employee demographic in the workplace.
+By 2025, 75% of the global workforce will be millennials and they are increasingly acquiring leadership roles.

 According to Kurt Lewin there are three leadership styles:

 And later, Bernard M. Bass expanded the transactional leadership style and added another type of leadership:

 In 2017 Lolly Daskal introduced 7 leadership archetypes and their shadows in her book 'The Leadership Gap: What Gets between You and Your Greatness'.
 According to Daskal, everyone develops their own leadership style based around multiple archetypes that can change over time.
 Her book can be used as a tool for personal leadership evaluation as well as a manual for personal growth.

 The archetypes (and their shadows) she identified are:

 "He who has never learned to obey cannot be a good commander." -- Aristotle